 “That’s it, I can never remember that word.”

-“My dear doctor, I’m surprised to hear you say that I am coughing very badly, because I have been practicing all night.”
+“My dear doctor, I’m surprised to hear you say that I am coughing very badly, because I have been practising all night.”
 John Philpot Curran